caltechlibrary/cloud-init-examples/README.md

 Examples
 --------

-This repositories includes the follow example virtual machines setup and configurations.

-start-minimal-vm.bash, minimal-init.yaml
+Included in this repository is a set of Bash script for starting, stoping and stats on a multipass VMs.
+These scripts are used in conjunction with a set of cloud init YAML files that describe a machine.
+The files are named in the form of MACHINE_NAME dash "-init.yaml".
+You can create a copy of the `*-init.yaml` files named `*-local.yaml` and that will be used instead for a given machine name.
+In addition the startup Bash script, `start-vm.bash` accepts a machine "size" based on the the suffix part of the AWS EC2 machine names (e.g. t4g.nano suffix is "nano").
+You can include this the first time you startup a machine to create a similarly size VM.

+`start-vm.bash minimal-dev nano`
-: This is a minimal cloud init YAML just a demo of a configuration, it includes the Debian build-essentials package
+: This is a minimal cloud init YAML just a demo of a configuration, it includes the Debian build-essentials package.
+It is roughly the spec of an AWS EC2 T4g.nano

-start-dev-server-vm.bash, dev-server-init.yaml
+`start-vm.bash minimal-py small`
+: This starts a "small" minimal Python 3 development machine.
+It is roughly the space of an AWS EC2 T4g.small

+`start-vm.bash invenio xlarge`
+: This will create a machine configured to run Invenio RDM about the size of an EC2 T4g.xlarge instance

+`start-vm.bash dev-server medium`
-: This is a server like development environment for Golang 1.18
+: This is a server like development environment for Golang 1.18.
+This example creates a T4g.medium sized instance.

-start-invenio-server-vm.bash, invenio-server-init.yaml
-: This is a server like development environment for Invenio-RDM

 The next set provide the ability to run as a full GUI environment on macOS or Windows using the Microsoft Remote Desktop viewer or Remmina on Linux.
 The are based on the previous terminal oriented VMs but add the "ubuntu-desktop" and "xrdp" package to handle the remote displays.
 For you to use the GUI versions your VM accounts need to have a password associated with them.
 You can use the `multipass shell` command to get a shell and then use `sudo passwd USERNAME` to set the password for "USERNAME" (e.g. ubuntu, rsdoiel).

-If you would like to have a Ubuntu Desktop available for use in your multipass VM Ihave provided several examples. start-dev-gui-vm.bash, dev-gui-init.yaml
-: A development GUI environment for Golang 1.18, uses 4 cores and 8G of RAM

-start-invenio-gui-vm.bash, invenio-gui-init.yaml
-: A development GUI environment for Invenio-RDM, uses 4 cores and 8G of RAM
+`start-vm.bash dev-gui large`
+: This will start a development virtual machine with the Ubuntu Desktop installed using the size similar to an AWS EC2 T4g.large instance.

+The sizes recognized by `start-vm.bash` are nano, micro, tiny, small, medium, large, xlarge, 2xlarge.
+See https://aws.amazon.com/ec2/instance-types/t4 for the descriptions used to model these sizes.
+Look in the T4g section of the table

 Multipass